UAE Assistant Minister For Political Affairs Concludes Talks To Enhance UAE-EU Relations In Brussels - UrduPoint

 UAE Assistant Minister For Political Affairs Concludes Talks To Enhance UAE-EU Relations In Brussels

-BRUSSELS, (UrduPoint / Pakistan Point News / WAM - 30th Jan, 2025) Lana Nusseibeh, Assistant Minister for Political Affairs and Envoy of the Foreign Minister to the European Union, has concluded a productive visit to Brussels where she met with senior European Union (EU) officials.
+BRUSSELS, (UrduPoint / Pakistan Point News / WAM - 31st Jan, 2025) Lana Nusseibeh, Assistant Minister for Political Affairs and Envoy of the Foreign Minister to the European Union, concluded a productive visit to Brussels where she met with leading members of the European Parliament and senior European Union (EU) officials.

-This visit, which took place from 28th to 30th January, reaffirmed the UAE's commitment to strengthening ties with the EU and its member states while addressing pressing global and regional challenges of mutual concern and advancing shared objectives for prosperity and security.

-The comprehensive agenda for the visit included political consultations and bilateral engagements to further enhance the strong UAE-EU relationship.
-Key discussions covered various topics including regional stability, economic cooperation, and shared priorities.
+The visit reaffirmed the close ties between the UAE and the EU and its member states.
+It further underscored their joint commitment to deepening and strengthening the strategic relationship, seizing opportunities for growing trade and investment ties, and addressing pressing global issues as well as challenges in the shared neighborhoud.

+During her visit, the UAE EU Envoy met Dubravka Šuica, EU Commissioner for the Mediterranean, to discuss specific avenues for strengthening UAE-EU relations.
+The two also discussed regional developments, including in Gaza and Syria.

+Bilateral cooperation was also the focus of a meeting with Simon Mordue, Deputy Secretary-General at European External Action Service, alongside developments in the middle East, and in Ukraine.

-Nusseibeh's engagements began with a meeting with Thanasis Bakolas, Secretary-General of the European People's Party, to discuss recent European political developments and dynamics.
-She also held talks with Annette Weber, EU Special Representative for the Horn of Africa, which focused on the situation in Sudan and regional stability.
+Nusseibeh also held talks with EU Special Representatives, including Luigi Di Maio responsible for the Gulf; as well as with Annette Weber, EU Special Representative for the Horn of Africa, focusing on the situation in Sudan and regional stability.

-Additional consultations included meetings with Alexandra Jour-Schroeder, Deputy Director at DG FISMA, to discuss economic and judicial cooperation, as well as MEP Tomas Zdechovsky, MEP Hana Jalloul Muro and MEP Hilde Vautmans, Chair of the Delegation to the Africa-EU Parliamentary Assembly, to address security and defence priorities and regional developments.
+The Envoy also had opportunities to meet with several members of the European Parliament, with whom she addressed regional developments as well as economic cooperation.

 Recent Stories